qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/ISSUE_TEMPLATE/2_application_issue.md

 ---

 <!--
-QGIS Bug report should not be be reported here.
+QGIS Bug report should not be reported here.
 Check https://qgis.org/en/site/getinvolved/development/bugreporting.html for the proper repository.

 Tickets created here will be closed.